hammerheim-game/hammerheim-rules/5-warbands.md

 Special rules
 Warbands will begin searching the buildings for common items.
 Each warband will roll 1D6 for each searchable building.
 If they roll a 4+ they found a common item.
-In the Merchant's Square, will be D3 crates per warband.
-The crates will be placed in the middle of the Merchant's Square.
-When a warband touches a crate they must roll a D6.
-Only one roll per crate.
-On a roll of a 1 on a D6, the Black Pegasus will appear.
+In the middle of the Merchant's Square will be D3 crates per warband, working in the same way as the Raven Barracks chests.
+When a warband touches a crate they must roll a D6, only rolling once per crate.
+On a roll of a 1 on a D6, the Black Pegasus will appear - this replaces the traps found in the Raven Barracks chests.
 The Black Pegasus will appear 8” inches in on a Random Table edge.
 The Black Pegasus will go in the last turn and will attempt to fly down on the models in the Merchant's Square.
 The Black Pegasus will target the closest model in the Merchant's Square.
-Merchant's Square is the 12” x 12” area in the middle of the table as the streets and alleys would be too narrow for the Pegasus to fly into.If the Black Pegasus is encountered after 10 games have been played in the campaign then it gains +1 to each of its attributes.
+Merchant's Square is the 12” x 12” area in the middle of the table as the streets and alleys would be too narrow for the Pegasus to fly into.
+If the Black Pegasus is encountered after 10 games have been played in the campaign then it gains +1 to each of its attributes.

 Starting the game
 Each player rolls a D6.
 The player with the highest has the